open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 	   ```
 	+ do ```vagrant up ``` should give you an indepedent vm.

-	Note you have to halt one VM to get another started in the corresponding folder[ make sure you run ```vagrant up ``` in the desired VM folder] to avoid conflicting ports.
+Note: You have to halt one VM to get another started in the corresponding folder[ make sure you run ```vagrant up ``` in the desired VM folder] to avoid conflicting ports.

 + if you want to run multiple VMs together, you need to change the vagrant file as instructed in [multi-machine](https://www.vagrantup.com/docs/multi-machine/).